Sign up for our FREE 8-week course to get on the property ladder.

 - FHOG.
 If you’re saving for your first home, remember that states and territories around Australia offer a range of grants and concessions to first-time buyers.
 The First Home Owners Grant (FHOG) offers useful financial support to many first home buyers, so check to see if you’re eligible.

-Determining your deposit size
+How to determine your deposit size

 Many Australian lenders offer loans with a maximum LVR of up to 90% or 95%, which means you would need to have a 10% or 5% deposit saved respectively.
-However, you would also need to budget for number of other fees that apply when you buy a home, including conveyancing fees, stamp duty and home loan application fees.
+However, you would also need to budget for a number of other fees that apply when you buy a home, including conveyancing fees, stamp duty and home loan application fees.

 For more information about deposit size and what works for you, check out this page on deposit sizes.